Use the buttons below to get in touch, buy a class card or book a workshop.

 David lives in Monkstown with his wife, Paula and their daughter Grace.
 Together they run Ashtanga Yoga Dublin.
 Here, David teaches daily Mysore, as well as chanting and philosophy courses and many workshops.
-In addition, he teaches workshops and retreats in other venues in Ireland, Germany and Italy.
+In addition, he teaches workshops and retreats in other venues in Ireland, Germany and Portugal.
 Of his Yoga life, David says:

 About Paula Herbert